Great-Sun-Group/vimbiso-pay/README.md

 ### Prerequisites
 - Docker and Docker Compose
 - VSCode with Remote Containers extension (for devcontainer usage)
-- Access to dev.mycredex.dev API
+- Access to an active deployment of the credex-core API
 - WhatsApp API credentials

 ### Environment Setup